Relationships are the foundation of private equity dealmaking.

 A CRM is only one part of your private equity firm’s tech stack.
 And while a CRM is important, its value is diminished if it’s stuck in a silo.

-The best private equity CRMs have integrations with other tools in your tech stack, so you can seamlessly access information and reduce the need to flip back and forth between different windows while sourcing deals.
+The best private equity CRMs have integrations with other tools in your tech stack, so you can seamlessly access information where you need it.

 The best CRMs for private equity